How Understanding Adult Learning Theory Helps Us Create Better eLearning

 Referred to collectively as andragogy, adult learning is not a one-size-fits-all model.
 Just as children need a variety of techniques to engage them, adults also require different approaches.
-We tend to think of adults as able to sit in a classroom (or boardroom) and absorb another boring presentation.
+We tend to think of adults as able to sit in a classroom (or boardroom) and absorb another presentation after boring presentation.
 In truth, that’s just as ineffective as it would be for a toddler.
-Adult learning theory is a way into the minds of adults – and getting there can help you create better eLearning.
+Adult learning theory is a way into the minds of adults.
+Understanding it can help you create better eLearning opportunities for your employees.
+Here's how.

 How do adults learn differently from children?